Are there scholarships available?

 When does the season end?

 The regular season should conclude before the MEA break.
-In addition, TFA is working on minimizing conflicts with basketball and hockey tryouts.
+In addition, TFA is working on minimizing conflicts with basketball, baseball, and hockey tryouts.
+It is our expectation that other youth sports organization in the community will respect the football season and minimize conflicts.

 Is Football a dangerous sport for young people to play?

 Although TFA has taken numerous measures to make our program as safe as possible, football is a rough and tumble sport.
-Even with modern protective equipment, bumps and bruises will occur.
+We encourage you to visit our Safety tab at the top of this website.
+Even with modern protective equipment, bumps and bruises can occur.
 Serious injuries are rare.
 However, the risk of injury must be placed in prospective with other youth activities.

 From the National Safe Kids Campaign, hospital emergency rooms across the United States, in 1997 reported the following statistics (Children 14 and under):